wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 Video prep courses view:

    * <a target="_blank" href="https://www.youtube.com/watch?v=M1_v5HBVHWo">FreeCodeCamp</a> has a single 13 hour video FREE on YouTube to cover all topics.

-   * <a target="_blank" href="https://www.youtube.com/watch?v=4esHgEOmTqU&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR">YouTube playlist on CISSP FREE</a> by "Skillset" provides a good overview, but it's from 2016.
+From 2020.

    * <a target="_blank" href="https://learning.oreilly.com/videos/cissp-second-edition/9780135180488">OReilly LiveSessions CISSP</a> by Sari Greene (<a target="_blank" href="https://www.sarigreene.com/">sarigreene.com</a>) I think is indeed the most thorough (deep dive) of all video courses I've viewed.
 26 hours.
 A quize of terms at the end of each video.
-It's from 2018 though.

-   * <a target="_blank" href="https://cloudacademy.com/learning-paths/preparation-for-the-cissp-certification-640/">CloudAcademy.com "CISSP Prep."</a> [subscription] has a timed (40 minute) Knowledge Check of about 20 questions for each domain, available on mobile phones.
+From 2018.

+   * <a target="_blank" href="https://www.youtube.com/watch?v=4esHgEOmTqU&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR">YouTube playlist on CISSP FREE</a> by "Skillset" provides a good overview, but it's from 2016.

    * <a target="_blank" href="https://learning.oreilly.com/certifications/9780135955444/">Pearson CSSLP practice test provides questions.
 The <a target="_blank" href="https://pearsontestprep.com/#/examsettings">PearsonTestPrep.com</a> software enables display of individual domains from all 4 tests at once, showing only questions you missed before.
 Explanations are given as to why each response is correct or not.